 Traditional Strategic Planning

 Traditional Strategic Planning is best for organizations that have sufficient resources to pursue ambitious visions and goals, have external environments that are relatively stable, and do not have a large number of current challenges (internal and/or external) to address.
+Due to the pace of change that nearly every organization experiences today, traditional strategic planning is effective for fewer and fewer organizations.
 The approach usually includes the following general stages:

 - Develop or update the mission, vision, and values statements.